hilbix/tino/blog/20240229-susi-under-attack.md

 > TL;DR
 >
 > - No data was corrupted.
 Only SUSI became unavailable.
 A classical DoS.
-> - If this does not stop, I will fie a case with the authorities.
+> - If such attacks continue, I will file a case with the authorities.

 ## 2024-02-29 10:00 UTC